margerolaga/ruby_automation/README.md

 10. Check the crontab for the created cron job<br />
 crontab -l<br /><br />

-It should show that the cron job will run every 3rd minute within the hour and should lead to the website_checker_headless.rb file.
+It should show that the cron job will run every 3rd minute within the hour and should lead to the rma_website_checker.rb file.

 11. Wait for the Ruby program to run.

 12. In 3 minutes, you should be able to check the /logs/selenium_log.html file for the latest run of the program.

-13. To test a down website, open the website_checker_headless.rb in a text editor. <br />
+13. To test a down website, open the rma_website_checker.rb in a text editor. <br />
 Edit the website_url object.
 Some sample websites that are down must be indicated in the comments above the object.
-You can find this variable in line 37 of website_checker_headless.rb.
+You can find this variable in line 37 of rma_website_checker.rb.

-14. In line 47 of website_checker_headless.rb,
+14. In line 54 and 55 of rma_website_checker.rb, you can use your own gmail account to send the email from.
+I just created the email account for the purpose of this application.